Key Ideas

 While you can lose power in any season or weather phenomenon, winter weather poses unique challenges and risks you must consider when preparing for the season.
 When staying healthy and safe is everyone's top priority, you can better tailor your strategies by understanding how winter conditions impact your home and power, including:

 - Road conditions: Snow and ice create unsafe road conditions in winter.
-Unsafe or unplowed roads can keep families stuck in their homes without power, but it can also prevent others from coming to help you.
-Under other conditions, repair services might be able to reach your home or response teams can fix power damage, leaving you without power for longer.
+Unplowed roads can keep families stuck in their homes without power, but they can also prevent others from coming to your aid.
+Repair services and response teams may not be able to come fix damaged power lines for days, leaving you without power for a long time.

 As winter storms become more present on weather forecasts, you can implement strategies to keep your family safe and warm until spring.